misspran/lotr-app/README.md

 ## Getting Started

 - First create an .env.local file.
-- add NEXT_PUBLIC_API_KEY=[your api key for https://the-one-api.dev/].
-You may need to sign up to get one.
+- Add NEXT_PUBLIC_API_KEY=[your api key for https://the-one-api.dev/].
+Note: You may need to sign up to get one.

 First, run the development server: